 Appreciated real estate can be an excellent lifetime gift.
-In most cases, donors are eligible for an income tax deduction equal to the appraised value.
+In most cases, your client would be eligible for an income tax deduction equal to the appraised value.
 Capital gains taxes are avoided since the asset is sold by the Foundation, a tax-exempt entity.

 Gifting appreciated business interests offers significant tax advantages and can be a tool when creating a business succession plan.
 Donors are usually eligible for an income tax deduction equal to the appraised value of the asset.
 Capital gains taxes are avoided since the asset is sold by the Foundation, a tax-exempt entity.

-Donors often make their most substantial and effective gifts as part of their estate plan.
-Tools for testamentary gifts are included in the Tax Code and work with many of the assets noted above.
+As advisors know, donors often make their most substantial and effective gifts as part of their estate plan.
+Tools for testamentary gifts are included in the tax code and work with many of the assets noted above.

 One of the simplest estate giving options is a bequest.
-First, donors designate a gift to a specific fund at the Foundation.
-A fund agreement then details their charitable intentions and the role the Foundation plays in stewarding the request.
+First, your client would designate a gift to a specific fund at the Foundation.
+A fund agreement would then detail their charitable intentions and the role the Foundation plays in stewarding the request.
 This option is a great way to transform a donor advised fund used for lifetime giving into a charitable legacy that continues into perpetuity.

 Retirement or Qualified Plan Assets

 Many IRAs or other qualified retirement plans allow donors to leave unused portions of these assets to charity.
 Current law allows some individuals to make lifetime charitable distributions of these plans.
 These are among the best assets for charitable giving due to the significant estate tax burden likely paid by heirs.